roperi/deepgram-transcription-processor/README.md

 ## Features

 - Extracts topics from the transcription output and writes them to a text file.
-- Extracts summary information from the transcription output and writes it to a separate text file.
+- Extracts summary information from the transcription output and writes it to a separate text file (expect some weird hallucinations at times)
 - Extracts a diarized conversation (eg. SPEAKER 0 - Hello; SPEAKER 1: Hey!...) from the transcription output and writes them to another text file.

 ## Requirements